MODULE 11 (July 30 – Aug 5)

 What is the Password?

-The password is the same as it was for Tech Check and is for Flipgrid.
+The password is the same as it is for Flipgrid and for the Coffeehouse during a Tech Check.
 This password has been sent via email a few times throughout the course.
 Contact us if you can’t find it in your email.

 When should I show up?

 Join the Coffeehouse at least 5-10 minutes before your scheduled start time to make sure that you are able to connect and that everything is working fine.
-One reason we require the Tech Check is to ensure that you had the opportunity to download Zoom and get familiar with the Coffeehouse prior to the exhibition.
+One reason we require the Tech Check is to ensure that you had the opportunity to download Zoom and get familiar with the Coffeehouse prior to the exhibition; in that same spirit, it’s a good idea to double check and make sure things are working smoothly before the Exhibition officially starts.

 - If you haven’t completed your Tech Check, you should read about it here and then try to join the Coffeehouse to test it out (it’s not the same without someone on the other end, but it’s a start).